I was involved in a discussion over in a Facebook group recently and someone posted:

 - Life will be normal again, just a new normal.

-- Be sure to weight and portion everything and keep a food log until you know portions and have your blood sugar and eating routine under control.
+- Be sure to watch your portions and keep a food log until you know portions and have your blood sugar and eating routine under control.

 - Join a support group and know that you aren't the only one and some days are better than others.